david1792x/pan-dulce/markdown/extracting_image_dataset.md

 </div>

-At least for the first images downloaded, the results is just what we needed, a bunch of pan dulce images.
+At least for the first images downloaded, the results are **just what we needed**, a bunch of pan dulce images.
 Now, lets scroll down to the final results and see what we have there.

 <div align = 'center'>